FAQs for Takapuna Innovating Streets for People

 - New traffic island on Northcroft Street to slow traffic

-- Rearranging some of the car parks on Huron Street to create a wider footpath and make it easier for people crossing the street
+- Widening the footpath on Huron Street to make it easier for people crossing the street

 - Two new mobility parks on Northcroft Street